MySQL Router Deployment Guide

 Prerequisitesdbbotctl env setup is complete, innodb_cluster.yml has already succeeded, the [dbbot_router] inventory is ready, and Router nodes can reach the Cluster nodes

-Required variablesrouter_bootstrap_server, mysql_cluster_admin_user / mysql_cluster_admin_password, mysql_router_user / mysql_router_password; HA mode also requires router_enable_ha, router_vip, and router_ha_nodes
+Required variablesrouter_bootstrap_server, mysql_cluster_admin_user / mysql_cluster_admin_password, and mysql_router_user / mysql_router_password

 Conditional variablesWhen router_rest_api_auth_mode: file, also set router_rest_api_file_user / router_rest_api_file_password; if you change the REST API port, update router_ports.http.port at the same time